 Article IX MEETINGS

-The regular monthly meeting of the district shall be held on the first Monday of the month. at 7 p In the event that the meeting date falls on a holiday, the monthly meeting will be rescheduled to a date agreed upon by the board of trustees.
-All meetings shall be open to the public, except for some executive sessions, under conditions as outlined by Article 7 of The Public Officers Law of New York State (the Open Meetings Law as inspecified under the current edition of the Handbook for Library Trustees of New York State).
-All such meetings shall be conducted according to the current revised edition of Robert’s Rules of Order.
+The regular monthly meeting of the district shall be held on the first Monday of the month at the hour to be set by the board.
+In the event that the meeting date falls on a holiday, the monthly meeting will be rescheduled to a date agreed upon by the board of trustees.
+All meetings shall be open to the public, except for executive sessions, in conformity with the New York State Open Meetings Law as in effect from time to time.
+All such meetings shall be conducted according to Robert’s Rules of Order.

 Special meetings may be called by the president after consulting with the Executive Committee.
 Special meetings may also be called at the request of three board members.
 The agenda will, at a minimum, be verbally given.
 No business may be transacted at such special meetings except the stated business.